 The struggles men face over their lifetime can be overlooked and in many cases their experiences are minimized and invalidated.
-Any man will tell you the one thing we all know is we “should never be weak.”
-This narrative creates a great deal of psychological problems for men and their struggles to find genuine connection and authentic happiness.
-Some Men struggle with communicating honestly (expressing vulnerability) with their partner about what is really going on, including fears, feelings and emotions, their mistakes, and their slips.
-Some Men believe they cannot make mistakes (be imperfect) and instead constantly over achieve, avoid pain, strive for perfection.
+Most men will tell you the one thing we know is we “should never be weak.”
+This narrative creates a great deal of psychological problems for men, particularly struggles to find genuine connection and authentic happiness.
+Many men find it difficult to communicate honestly (expressing vulnerability) with their partner about what is really going on, including feelings and emotions (especially fears), and their mistakes.
+Some men believe they cannot make mistakes and instead constantly overachieve, do what is necessary to avoid pain, and strive for perfection.
 Avoiding vulnerability becomes a way of life.

-Most men have not been taught to identify what they're feeling, not been given space to explore feelings, and most surely have not been encouraged to express their feelings.
+Most men have not been taught to identify what they're feeling, have not been given space to explore feelings, and certainly have not been encouraged to express their feelings.
 I help my clients begin with slowing down and organizing the most pressing problems first.
-Then, I provide psychoeducation around the body and the body’s nervous system which helps clients feel more in control.
-We move on to integrating evidence-based interventions in our work.
-Usually, these interventions include Rational Emotive Behavioral Therapy (REBT) or Cognitive Behavioral Therapy (CBT), Dialectal Behavioral Therapy (DBT), and Interpersonal Psychotherapy (IPT) with a lot of mindfulness interventions.
-I conduct this work from a trauma informed lens.
+I provide psychoeducation related to the body and the body’s nervous system which helps clients feel more in control.
+We integrate evidence-based interventions in our work.
+These interventions are based in Rational Emotive Behavioral Therapy (REBT), Cognitive Behavioral Therapy (CBT), Dialectal Behavioral Therapy (DBT), Interpersonal Psychotherapy (IPT), and mindfulness techniques.
+Additionally, I conduct this work from a trauma informed lens.

-I work with, and identity with, individuals of the LGBTQ community…and all those beyond these 5 letters.
-The underpinning of my work is guided by the ongoing research of trauma experienced by LGBTQ individuals.
-The community is wonderfully diverse in its identities, including racial identities, socioeconomic, education, religious backgrounds, and many others.
-These identities should be experienced as strengths but more often than are used against individuals to create self-doubt, negative thinking, and symptoms associated with trauma.
-Each member of this community has their own unique experience within this community and cannot be compared to another members’ experience.
-Therefore, I work with you as a unique case in order to explore and understand the specifics of what is contributing to the current issues brining you in to counseling and create a tailored treatment plan to address your needs.
+I work with, and identity with individuals of the LGBTQ community…and all those beyond those 5 letters.
+The underpinning of my work is guided by the ongoing research particularly related to trauma experienced by LGBTQ+ individuals.
+The community is wonderfully diverse in age, racial and ethnic identity, socioeconomic background, education, religious affiliation, and many other identifiers.
+These identities should be experienced as strengths but instead are often used to marginalize individuals and to create self-doubt, negative thinking, and induce symptoms associated with trauma.
+Each member of this community has a unique experience which is not comparable to another member's experience.
+Therefore, I work with you as a individual to explore and understand the specific issues bringing you to counseling and to create a tailored treatment plan to address your needs.

-Trauma symptoms can be felt when we experience moments of life that are beyond our emotional, physiological, psychological, and spiritually threshold.
-The experience is confusing and disorganizing.
-It can keep us awake, restless, in constant states of flashbacks or in a nagging sense of avoidance.
+Trauma symptoms can arise when we experience moments in life that are beyond our emotional, physiological, psychological, and spiritual threshold.
+The experience can be confusing and disorganizing.
+It can keep us awake and restless, re-experiencing the trauma through flashbacks, and instill a cycle of avoidance.
 Our bodies feel different and respond differently.
-Our mind will try to organize what happened to help relieve our symptoms but more often we forget or overlook important details.
-Trauma can have lifelong impact on individuals and their loved ones.
+Our mind tries to organize what happened to help relieve the uncomfortable symptoms and often we forget or overlook important details.
+Trauma can have a lifelong impact on individuals and their loved ones.

-The treatment of trauma is personal and should be tailored to each individual’s specific experience.
-I had the honor and privilege of learning from great women in the field of trauma research and treatment.
-I follow the guidelines outlined in Judith Herman’s heavily researched and applied stages of trauma: Safety, Remembrance & Mourning, and Reintegration.
-This work is handled in very specific ways.
-I outline exactly how the stages will be experienced and what will be expected during our work together.
-I have great success with these approaches and, as always, I encourage you to schedule a complimentary consultation with me so we can meet and review our treatment together.
+The treatment of a person who has experienced trauma is personal and should be tailored to that individual’s specific experience.
+I have had the honor and privilege of learning from great professionals in the field of trauma research and treatment.
+I follow the guidelines outlined in Judith Herman’s heavily researched and successfully applied Stages of Trauma: Safety, Remembrance & Mourning, and Reintegration.
+This work is approached in very specific ways.
+I outline how the stages will likely be experienced and what can be expected during our work together.
+I have seen great success with these approaches.
+I encourage you to schedule a complimentary consultation with me so we can meet and review your treatment needs together.

-Every member of the couple will tell me in their own language "communication" is the issue.
-I integrate evidence-based interventions aimed at increasing everyone's level of communication.
-Specifically, I anchor the Gottman Method as the foundation to my couples work while integrating Rational Emotive Behavioral Therapy (REBT) or Cognitive Behavioral Therapy (CBT) with mindfulness-based interventions and Emotion Focused Therapy (EFT).
-This combination of interventions is proven to be effective in the treatment of trauma-related symptoms while also helping couples appreciate, understand, and respect the need to stay calm, rational, and effective in their communication skills.
+Relationship problems can arise in traditional couple and family environments, as well as in more nontraditional arrangements.
+I encourage each member to tell me about the relationship problems from their perspective and in their own language.
+Effective communication is at the heart of the treatment process.
+I integrate evidence-based interventions aimed at increasing each person's communication skill level.
+Specifically, I anchor the treatment to the Gottman Method.
+It is the foundation to my relationship work while also integrating Rational Emotive Behavioral Therapy (REBT) or Cognitive Behavioral Therapy (CBT) with mindfulness-based interventions and Emotion Focused Therapy (EFT) approaches.
+This combination of interventions has been proven to be effective in the treatment of people with trauma-related symptoms while also helping those individuals dealing with relationship problems appreciate, understand, and respect the need to stay calm, rational, and effective in their communication.

 Addictions-Post-Treatment and Continuing Care-

-I have researched and worked with addictions since 2005.
-I work with individuals who are currently in, or above, the “Contemplation” stage of the Transtheoretical model.
+I have researched and worked in the field of addiction treatment since 2005.
+I work with individuals who are currently in or beyond the “Contemplation” stage in the Transtheoretical Model (Stages of Change).
 These individuals know there is a problem and are thinking through the pros and cons of change.
-Individuals who integrate personalized skills based training and feedback from a trained clinical professional while attending support groups and aftercare services tend to have higher success at maintaining their long-term sobriety goals.
-Therefore, I work best with individuals who have just completed treatment as I continue the work treatment centers are unable to address during the treatment episode.
-I work on the deeper issues that really need to be addressed to avoid relapse and maintain balance in life.
+Individuals who can integrate personalized skills-based training and feedback from a trained clinical professional while attending support groups and aftercare services tend to have higher rates of success in maintaining their long-term sobriety goals.
+Therefore, I work best with individuals who have completed in-patient or day-treatment to continue the work that treatment centers are typically unable to address during the more intensive treatment episodes.
+I work on the deeper issues that must be addressed to avoid relapse and to maintain balance in life.